-Robin Evans famously claimed in his 1986 essay tecture is a process of translation.
-For centuries, the architectural discipline has tried to translate from idea to drawing to building with a minimum loss of information.
+the architectural discipline has tried to translate loss of information.
 However, he argues that such direct translation is impossible given the insurmountable distance between drawing and building.
-Instead, we should revel in the slippages and correlations between two- and three-dimensional space.
-By challenging conventional direct translation, Evans opened up possibilities for new methods and goals of architectural drawing, inspiring a generation of architects to develop ever more complex is needed. projection techniques for manipulating, rotating go far enough; it continued to uphold many longstanding limitations of the architecture discipline. tecture from a position of material, corporeal, and other kinds of "bad" translations.
+Instead, we should revel in the slippages and corre-By challenging conventional direct translation, goals of architectural drawing, inspiring a generation of architects to develop ever more complex projection techniques for manipulating, rotating and distorting geometry.
+Yet this challenge did not go far enough; it continued to uphold many longstanding limitations of the architecture discipline.
+To move away from idealism and to approach architecture from a position of material, corporeal, and interpersonal specificity requires introducing other kinds of "bad" translations.